The Bankrate promise

 How 401(k) matching contributions work

-The 401(k) plan is one of the most popular retirement savings programs in the U.S., and the company match is one of the easiest ways for workers to quickly earn extra retirement funds.
+The 401(k) plan is one of the most popular retirement savings programs in the U.S., and the company match is one of the easiest ways for workers to quickly accumulate extra retirement funds.
 Workers contribute directly from their paychecks, and the company contributes additional funds, often as much as 3 to 5 percent of the worker’s salary each year, depending on the plan.

 A 2019 study by Natixis Investment Managers of 700 workers with defined contribution plans such as a 401(k) found that the top reason (56 percent) for participating was the company match.
 And 57 percent said that a larger match would incentivize them to save more.